-The Wellness Center (U116) provides health information and healthy living initiatives, community referrals, smoking cessation program, stress management and chair massage, and alcohol and other drug education for faculty, staff, and students.
+The Wellness Center (U116) provides health education programs and presentations that help Parkland students and employees develop healthy lifestyles while cultivating a culture of wellness on campus through knowledge and behavioral change.
+The Wellness Center guides individuals towards healthy living initiatives by providing community referrals, smoking cessation education, stress management techniques, general wellness consultations, and alcohol and other drug education.
+Social medial and interactive technology is used for fun wellness challenges throughout the year.
 Illness, first-aid, and medical emergencies should be directed to Public Safety.
 Call 217/373-3879 or 217/353-2323 for more information.